lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ```
 23. Now you should see a solid grey padlock that confirms that the connection is secure and that the certificate is now trusted.

-24. You can now double check the certificate being installed in the "Trusted Root Certificate Store" using the CertificateConsole shortcut created in step Task8.2 - step 9.
+24. You can now double check the certificate being installed in the "**Trusted Root Certificate Store**" using the CertificateConsole shortcut created in step **Task8.2 - step 9**.

 25. Close all the open windows except the MMC console.